sourmash-bio/sourmash/doc/command-line.md

 databases are low memory and disk-intensive databases that allow for fast searches using a tree structure, while LCA databases are higher memory and (after a potentially significant load time) are quite fast.
+SQLite databases (new in sourmash v4.4.0) are typically larger on disk than SBTs and LCAs, but in turn are fast to load and support very low memory search.

 (LCA databases also directly permit taxonomic searches using `sourmash lca` functions.)

-Commands that take multiple signatures or collections of signatures will also work with databases.
+Commands that take multiple signatures or collections of signatures will also work with indexed databases.

-One limitation of indexed databases is that both SBT and LCA database can only contain one "type" of signature (one ksize/one moltype at one scaled value).
+One limitation of indexed databases is that they are all restricted in to certain kinds of signatures.
+Both SBT and LCA databases can only contain one "type" of signature (one ksize/one moltype at one scaled value).
+SQLite databases can contain multiple ksizes and moltypes, but only at one scaled value.
 If the database signature type is incompatible with the other signatures, sourmash will complain appropriately.

 In contrast, signature files, zip collections, and directory hierarchies can contain many different types of signatures, and